emilianvrd/Maneuvers/Flourishes.md

 2 actions\
 You lauch a bolt of lightning.
 Each creature in a 40m line that is 4m wide must make a Dexterity saving throw or take 4d12 lightning damage on a failure, or become stunned 1 on a critical failure, in addition to dubling the damage as normal.
 You can use this Flourish three times per day.

+### Parting Shot
+Ranged\
+1 action\
+You jump back and fire a quick shot that catches your opponent off guard.
+You move up to your speed without provoking reaction and then make a ranged Strike with the required weapon.
+Your target is flat-footed against the attack and you gain a +4 circumstance bonus to the damage.

 ### Piercing Shot
 Ranged\
 1 action\